altocodenl/tagaway/readme.md

 By now, `tags` will be an object with each key as a tag, and each value as an array of one or more usernames, with the first one being the username of the user itself: `{KEY1: [USERNAME1, ...], ...}`.
 This gives us a list of all the tag + username combination that are relevant to the query.

 We create two variables: `multi`, to hold the redis transaction; and `qid`, an id for the query we're about to perform.
-This `qid` key will hold a set of picture ids in redis for the purposes of the query.
+This `qid` key will hold a set of piv ids in redis for the purposes of the query.

 ```javascript
             var multi = redis.multi (), qid = 'query:' + uuid ();
 ```

-If we have year tags, we bring the ids of all the pictures belonging to each of them and store their union in the query key.
+If we have year tags, we bring the ids of all the pivs belonging to each of them and store their union in the query key.

 ```javascript
             if (ytags.length) multi.sunionstore (qid, dale.go (ytags, function (ytag) {